Trump attending the US Open as Rolex's guest despite Swiss tariffs. Any boos may not be seen on TV

 “I will try not to be focused, and I will try not to think about it,” Alcaraz said of Trump's attendance.
 “I don’t want myself to be nervous because of it.”

-Trump golfed at the Virginia club outside Washington on Saturday, as he has many recent weekends once the summer weather turned too hot for playing near Mar-a-Lago.
-But the president has also frequently attended sporting events — where the roar of the crowd sometimes features people booing the president while others cheer him.
+The president has also frequently attended sporting events — where the roar of the crowd sometimes features people booing him while others cheer him.

 Since returning to the White House in January and prior to Sunday's U.S Open swing, Trump went to the Super Bowl in New Orleans and the Daytona 500, as well as UFC fights in Miami and Newark, New Jersey, the NCAA wrestling championships in Philadelphia and the FIFA Club World Cup final in East Rutherford, New Jersey.

-Having a sitting president attend is unusual and, before Trump, hadn't happened since Clinton went to the 2000 tournament.
-Former President Barack Obama and his wife, Michelle, attended the event’s opening night in 2023.
+Having a sitting president attend the U.S. Open hasn't happened since Bill Clinton went to the 2000 tournament, though former President Barack Obama and his wife, Michelle, attended the event’s opening night in 2023.

 Associated Press writer Brian Mahoney contributed to this report.